metabase/metabase/docs/developers-guide/e2e-tests.md

 ---
-title: End-to-end Tests with Cypress
+title: End-to-end tests with Cypress
 ---

-# End-to-end Tests with Cypress
+# End-to-end tests with Cypress

 Metabase uses Cypress for “end-to-end testing”, that is, tests that are executed against the application as a whole, including the frontend, backend, and application database.
 These tests are essentially scripts written in JavaScript that run in the web browser: visit different URLs, click various UI elements, type text, and assert that things happen as expected (for example, an element appearing on screen, or a network request occuring).

-## Getting Started
+## Getting started

 Metabase’s Cypress tests are located in the `frontend/test/metabase/scenarios` source tree, in a structure that roughly mirrors Metabase’s URL structure.
 For example, tests for the admin “datamodel” pages are located in `frontend/test/metabase/scenarios/admin/datamodel`.